 One of the impressive state rooms featuring a fireplace and candelabra at Tredegar House.

-Tredegar House, Newport, South Wales
+Tredegar House, Casnewydd, South Wales

 bridge and river with cloudy sky